mmbmf1/mmbmf1/posts/docker-postgresql-setup.md

 ## Introduction

 Set up a Docker-based PostgreSQL development environment for local API development.
-This approach keeps the database containerized and isolated from system PostgreSQL installations while providing persistent data storage.
-This is the foundation for connecting applications (see [nextjs-postgresql-connection.md](./nextjs-postgresql-connection.md)) and importing data (see [psql-copy-command.md](./psql-copy-command.md)).
+This approach keeps the database containerized and isolated from system PostgreSQL installations, making it easy to start, stop, and reset without affecting your system.

 ## The Problem